hadv/abunfi-contracts/docs/UniswapV4FairFlowStablecoinStrategy.md

 ## Overview

 The UniswapV4FairFlowStablecoinStrategy is an advanced liquidity providing strategy specifically designed for stablecoin pairs in Uniswap V4.
-It leverages the new features of Uniswap V4, including hooks, concentrated liquidity, dynamic fees, and flash accounting to maximize yield while minimizing impermanent loss for stablecoin liquidity providers.
+It leverages Kyber's FairFlow hook technology along with the new features of Uniswap V4, including hooks, concentrated liquidity, dynamic fees, and flash accounting to maximize yield while minimizing impermanent loss and providing MEV protection for stablecoin liquidity providers.

 ## Key Features